Out of Ousia

-Kwade’s poetic sculptural landscapes often consist of familiar objects and commonplace natural materials stripped of their usual function and imbued with new properties and value.
-Mass, surfaces and materialities act in new ways: pebbles have been cut and polished as if they were diamonds, coal comes disguised as gold bars, and branches, glass and copper rise up from the ground, defying gravity.
+Alicja Kwade’s sculptural landscapes often consist of familiar objects and natural materials stripped of their usual function and imbued with new qualities and value.
+Mass, surfaces and materials act in new ways: pebbles have been cut and polished as if they were diamonds, coal is disguised as gold bars, and branches, glass and copper rise up from the ground, defying gravity.
 The laws of nature are suspended as Alicja Kwade draws us into her warped version of reality, which is both recognisable and alien, near and far away, real and unreal.

-Alicja Kwade challenges our understanding of abstract concepts such as the nature of time, space and light, the laws of physics, the mysteries of science and the deeply embedded social conventions that form the bedrock of our perception of reality.
-She raises these difficult questions in a light-hearted, poetic and humorous way that provokes curiosity, wonder – and amusement.
+The international acclaimed artist challenges our understanding of abstract concepts such as the nature of time, space and light, the laws of physics, the mysteries of science and the deeply embedded social conventions that form the bedrock of our perception of reality.
+She raises these large questions in a light-hearted, poetic and humorous way that provokes curiosity, wonder and amusement.

-The exhibition is curated by mag. art, Marie Nipper, who is the Director of Copenhagen Contemporary, and the former chief-curator at ARos Aarhus Art Museum and senior curator at Tate Liverpool, UK.
+The exhibition is produced in collaboration with Creator Projects and curated by mag. art, Marie Nipper, current Director of Copenhagen Contemporary, and former chief-curator at ARos Aarhus Art Museum and senior curator at Tate Liverpool, UK.
 Marie Nipper curated the critically acclaimed exhibition of John Kørner Altid Mange Problemer at Kunsthal Charlottenborg during the summer 2017.

 Hashtag to the exhibition: #alicjakwade #kunsthalcharlottenborg